nickberliner1/transaction-dashboard/NickNotes.md

         frodo.baggins@test.com / 123code
         gollum@test.com / 123code
         ```
+    - To run tests, run the command `npx jest`

     - Up at the top you will see your user's name and profile picture, the SME they belong to, and a button to logout.
 There is a switch to change the application into dark mode, if that's what you prefer.
     - You can navigate the transactions and click on one to see more details.
 You are also able to filter the transactions by their status, except for the 'REVERSED' status.
     - Your login will expire after 1 day, and your browser will save your login status across multiple tabs, as well as save your dark mode preference.
 This means that if you open a new tab and go to `http://localhost:3300/dashboard`, if you have logged in on another page you can access this, however if you are not logged in you will be redirected to `http://localhost:3300/login`